 Thank you for your interest in becoming an Arkansas Scholarship Lottery (ASL) retailer.
-The Arkansas Scholarship Lottery has contributed nearly $700 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
-To apply, complete the Retailer Application and other required forms provided below (click on the links to download the application and forms):
+The Arkansas Scholarship Lottery has contributed more than $724 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
+To apply, contact ASL Sales at 501-683-1884 or Retailer Licensing at 501-978-3950 for an application and instructions.

 Arkansas Scholarship Lottery Bond Requirement

 - Lottery Retailers are required by Arkansas law to post an appropriate bond as determined by the Lottery.
 The ASL’s Self-Bond program requires all Lottery Retailers to pay a $100 fee annually for each Retailer location.

 - Based upon a Retailer’s or Responsible Party’s prior payment history with the ASL, the ASL Director may not permit a Retailer or Responsible Party to participate in the ASL Self-Bond program and may require that Retailer or Responsible Party to obtain a surety bond through an insurance company or deposit and maintain with the ASL securities that are interest bearing or accruing.

 - The self-bond fee or other deposited security and required ASL fidelity fund fee shall constitute security for all obligations of the Retailer to the ASL.
 The obligations of a Retailer shall include, without limitation, the Retailer’s obligation to remit sales proceeds and unsold lottery tickets to the ASL as outlined in the Retailer Contract.

 - For Retailers who participate in the Self-Bond program: